LogicAppUnit/TestingFramework/README.md

 The testing framework will automatically remove the following dependencies when a workflow is tested:

 - Triggers that use a non-HTTP connector
+- `Invoke Workflow` actions that call a child workflow
 - Actions that use a non-HTTP built-in service provider connector
 - Actions that use a Managed API connector
 - External URLs configured in the `local.settings.json` file